Metamaterial-Inspired Bi-resonators Vibration Absorbers for Railway Tracks: Experimental Study of Flexural Wave Control: Random vibration analysis

 Inversely, $R_x$ can be written as follows:

-In general, there is no certainty that the system's input forces are correlated.
-However, this study considers the hypothesis that a white Gaussian noise excites all four system nodes with the same spectral and statistical behavior, taking into account a part of the rail and real conditions.
+In the present study, the external excitation is modeled as a band-limited white Gaussian process applied to the four generalized coordinates of the equivalent rail system.
+The same input spectral level is assigned to each coordinate in order to provide a uniform broadband excitation benchmark for comparing the uncontrolled and controlled responses of the rail over the frequency range of interest.
+This assumption does not aim to reproduce the detailed spectral structure of actual wheel--rail forces; rather, it is adopted as a simplified stochastic loading model that enables a first-order assessment of the influence of the proposed TMDs on the rail RMS response.
 This force and any other type of force represented in the frequency domain can be used to calculate the mean square response using the spectral density method.
 The square root of the average squared values of the vibration signal over time is used to calculate the RMS amplitude.
 RMS is the most important factor because it shows the vibration's strength and potential damage to a structure.
 Using the following equation, the system's mean square response can be calculated using the spectral density of the applied forces on the track:

 Finding a closed-form solution to the integral will be challenging because of the complicated equations obtained in this study to calculate the shape of the spectral density.
 However, for a 1DOF damped system subjected to white Gaussian noise input, Newland \cite{newland2006mechanical} presented a closed-form solution to the equation mentioned above.
 It is given by